HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/site_analytics/google_analytics4/index.md

 ## Adding an Active Site Analytics aggregator to a DX site page

-1. [Create a GA4 account](https://support.google.com/analytics/answer/9304153?hl=en&ref_topic=9303319) with ability to connect to your Digital Experience site.
+Obtain a Google Analytics account with ability to connect to your Digital Experience site.

-2. Add the DX GoogleAnalyticsAggregator.js to the HCL DX theme profile.
+1. Add the DX GoogleAnalyticsAggregator.js to the HCL DX theme profile.

     To add DX GoogleAnalyticsAggregator.js, there are three options: